KaueTND/Margarida_WMH_Seg_Toolbox/README.md

 The Margarida WMH Segmentation Toolbox features a user-friendly graphical interface, developed using customtkinter in Python.
 This interface, named the Margarida WMH Segmentation Toolbox, serves as a powerful tool for users to effortlessly run and evaluate the pre-trained models.
 The interface provides an intuitive and interactive platform, allowing users to select and execute any of the available AI techniques seamlessly.

+## Watch below the Video for the Margarida WMH Segmentation Toolbox
 ## [![Watch the video](https://img.youtube.com/vi/YfKKHSkf0pU/0.jpg)](https://youtu.be/YfKKHSkf0pU)